HIST 1301. United States History to 1876. 3 Hours.

-This course examines the black civil rights struggle in the United States from the late 19th century to the present.
-Topics examined include the black response to Jim Crow laws, the emergence of national civil rights organizations as well as local activism, and historical events that have served as catalysts for change in civil rights legislation.
+Students examine the black civil rights struggle in the United States from the late 19th century to the present.
+Topics include the black response to Jim Crow laws, the emergence of national civil rights organizations as well as local activism and historical events that have served as catalysts for change in civil rights legislation.

-This course will provide foundational knowledge for students studying American history prior to the twentieth century.
-Students will engage in a comprehensive examination of slavery as an integral part of America's social, cultural, and economic development as a country and also as a catalyst to the establishment of antislavery and abolitionist movements.
+Students examine slavery as an integral part of America's social, cultural, and economic development as a country and also as a catalyst to the establishment of antislavery and abolitionist movements.

-An intensive study of the issues of conflict between English continental colonies and British imperial policy which led to the movement for independence.
-Consideration is also given to internal colonial conflicts and attempts to solve the federal problem culminating in the formation of the Constitution.
+Students examine the issues of conflict between English continental colonies and British imperial policy which led to the movement for independence.
+Topics may include internal colonial conflicts and attempts to solve the federal problem culminating in the formation of the Constitution.